Yeovil Town are back in SkyBet League One action this coming Tuesday night when the Glovers host top of the table Bristol City.

 Bristol City seems to be the team of choice for comedians.

-Mark Watson, John Cleese, Tony Robinson, Justin Lee Collins and we’ll add Russell Crowe to the list… if you believe Wikipedia.
+Mark Watson, John Cleese, Tony Robinson, Justin Lee Collins.

 A FOOT IN BOTH CAMPS (This could take a while)

-Kieran Agard, Kevin Amankwaah, Luke Ayling, Kevin Betsy, Len Bond, Mitch Brundle, Steven Caulker, Steve Collis, Terry Connor, Luke Freeman, Gerry Gow, Lee Johnson, Lee Matthews, Jamie McAllister, Michael McIndoe, Alex Russell, Ivan Sproule, Gavin Williams and more than likely, countless others I’ve missed.
-Plus of course… Joe Edwards, Simon Gillett, Brendan Moloney, Chris Weale and the Gaffer himself, Gary Johnson from this year’s team!
+Kieran Agard, Kevin Amankwaah, Luke Ayling, Kevin Betsy, Len Bond, Mitch Brundle, Steven Caulker, Steve Collis, Terry Connor, Luke Freeman, Gerry Gow, Lee Johnson, Marcus Stewart, Lee Matthews, Jamie McAllister, Michael McIndoe, Alex Russell, Ivan Sproule, Gavin Williams, Brendan Moloney and more than likely, countless others I’ve missed.
+Plus of course… Joe Edwards, Simon Gillett, Chris Weale.

 DID YOU KNOW?